 Marketing started out as a job for me.
 A job in a creative field, but it was a job nonetheless.
 It was hard and stressful and used up all my energy.

 After I quit my job and started marketing for my own business... it was still an energy suck.

 It was something I knew was necessary to sell online, so I took a deep dive into studying marketing.
 I read, took courses, and tried out everything I learned.
 The more I tried, the more I realized what I was missing.

 In that spirit, I decided I wanted to try something different with this weekly tip series.
-I'm taking your questions to help me write this month's tips!
+I'm taking your questions to help me write this week's tips!

 Thanks to everyone who contributed their questions!
 Here goes...

 A website alone is not going to lead to sales.
 It's part of a whole strategy, so don't invest money thinking it will solve all your problems.

 However, you should always be sending people to your website, period... even if it's a mess.